Conflict Analysis and Trauma Studies

 - Academic Professional Integrity: Apply ethical standards for mediation, the Kansas Judicial Branch rules, and best practice and research parameters in the area of traumatic stress

 Our goal is for students in the Conflict Analysis and Trauma Studies (CATS) Academic Minor to obtain minimum proficiency: 50% of students will achieve > 75% on assessment of student outcomes, 20% of students will achieve > 95% on assessment of student outcomes.
-On areas where these data were available, student outcomes met minimum proficiency (75%), with an increase noted on several measures for maximum (exceptional) proficiency (95%).
-Scores on the assessment were comparable between campus and distance students, and between previous years’ assessment data.
+Student outcomes met or exceeded minimum proficiency (75%) on all SLOs, with students meeting maximum (exceptional) proficiency (95%) on 2 of the 5 SLOs.
+Scores on the assessment were comparable between campus and distance students, across different instructors (where assessed), and between previous years’ assessment data.
 Assessment methods appear to be appropriate and thorough.
-Faculty are pleased with student performance, in general, across all 5 SLOs.
+Faculty are pleased with student performance, in general, across all 5 SLOs; however, program revisions will be made to improve student performance for some of the measures where there is currently low maximum proficiency, in order to raise maximum proficiency to at least 20% in on all outcomes.
 All SLOs are currently being assessed in the CATS Minor program.
 All SLOs are currently assessed across the 6 core classes with several SLOs assessed in multiple classes.
 The Retrospective Pre-test is a unique feature and we believe implementing the Pre-Post evaluation with graduating students, as well as asking additional program assessment questions, provides more thorough indirect data of our program.
 The assessment program that has been implemented is a highly robust program of SLO assessment that is a unique model of multi-input assessment methods.
-Because we had data missing due to the changes in K-State Online (From Classic to Canvas), we plan to continue data collection with these measures for an additional year, then we will review additional areas for revision.
 However, because all SLOs are measured in all courses, this general model will be continued.